-In early November, I wrote that Mohawk (the leading carpet and tile manufacturer) had more pain to come… and the stock, though down some 55%, was not reflecting this yet.
+In early November, I wrote that Mohawk stock (the leading carpet and tile manufacturer) had more pain to come… the stock was down some 55%, but was not reflecting this yet.

-Fast forward a bit following that article, and MHK went down another ~10% post-article, but now is up 8%.
+Fast forward a bit following that article, and Mohawk stock went down another ~10% post-article, but now is up 8%.
 So what happened?
 Did something encouraging come from its latest earnings report?

 I didn’t either.
 The company called out similar factors as it did in the last call.
 “The period was affected by significant inflation, slowing markets and LVT impacting sales of other products.”